RomanBoyars/MightyWidgets/README.md

 ## URI structure
 MightyWidgets REST API provides access to resources (data entities) via URI paths.
 To use a REST API, just make an HTTP request and parse the response in your application.

 The MightyWidgets REST API uses standard HTTP methods like GET, PUT, POST and DELETE, and JSON format.
-URIs for Jira's REST API resource have the following structure:
+URIs for REST API resource have the following structure:
 ```
 http://host:port/rest/api-version/resource-name
 ```